mingxlab/tackling-imbalance-virus-host-prediction/README.md

 `cd train  `

-Run python file `python test.py -[Command option] `, then it will load checkpoints of "best loss model" and "best acc model" which had been saved in the previous process of training the model.
+Run python file `python test.py -[Command option] `.
+It will load checkpoints of "best loss model" and "best acc model" which have been saved in the Train model step.

 Commands and options are the same as Train model.